Welcome » IT Booklets » Audit » Appendix A: Examination Procedures

 papers, and security over audit materials.

-Objective 8: Determine the adequacy of audit's risk
+Objective 8: Determine the adequacy of audit's risk analysis

-resources and formulating the IT audit schedule.
+formulating the IT audit schedule.

 1. Evaluate audit planning and scheduling criteria,